Joseph7e/Assign-Taxonomy-with-BLAST/README.md

 # Assign-Taxonomy-with-BLAST
-This script is used for otu clustering, blasting, and ultamitly, assigning taxonomy.
+This script is used for otu clustering, blasting, and ultimately, assigning taxonomy.

 It can be used for any multi-fasta and should work on any database, including custom ones or ncbi's nt database.

-A path to taxonomy classifications for the database is required but several precomputed are available here.
+A path to taxonomy classifications for the database is required but several have already been precomputed and are available here.

 # Dependencies